google/graphicsfuzz/gfauto/README.md

 ## Fuzzing

 To start fuzzing, create and change to a directory outside the `gfauto/` directory.
 E.g. `/data/temp/gfauto_fuzzing/2019_06_24`.
 From here, create `references/` and `donors/` directories containing GLSL shader jobs as used by GraphicsFuzz.
-You can get some samples from the GraphicsFuzz project.
+You can get some samples from a [nightly GraphicsFuzz build](https://github.com/google/gfbuild-graphicsfuzz/releases).

 ```sh
 mkdir references/ donors/